-As part of your IIoT product strategy, you can decide to open your product up for customizations at any layer of the IoT Technology Stack.
+As part of your IoT product strategy, you can decide to open your product up for customizations at any layer of the IoT Technology Stack.

 Once you identify the different areas where you’d like to enable customizations, I recommend reviewing the IoT Decision Framework to see how your decisions impact all areas of your product, including user experience, monetization approach, cost structure, security implications, the impact of regulations, etc.

 The key to a successful customizable product is having clearly defined interfaces between your core product and the one-off customizations.
 I use the word “interface” as the generic term for both hardware and software interfaces.
-For hardware, I’m referring to specific connectors in your PCB that allows third-parties to enhance your hardware offering.
+For hardware, I’m referring to specific connectors in your PCB that allow third parties to enhance your hardware offering.
 For software, I’m talking about Application Programming Interfaces (APIs) that you can expose with the desired functionality.

-Note: to learn more about the IoT Technology Stack and crafting an IoT product strategy, check out my various IoT courses for Product Managers.
+Note: to learn more about the IoT Technology Stack and crafting an IoT product strategy, check out my online courses for IoT and Enterprise Sofware Product teams.